-Home owners who meet the lending criteria may be able to get a second mortgage loan if they qualify.
+Second mortgage loans provide cash out opportunities to homeowners with all credit types.
+With rising interest rates being the trend, more and more homeowners have turned to the second mortgage to help refinance debt, finance home renovations and more.
+Home owners who meet the lending criteria may be able to get second mortgages if they qualify.
 You may have heard radio advertisements recently bragging about how low second mortgage rates are today for home equity lines of credit and fixed cash out 2nd mortgages.

-Getting a Second Mortgage Can Help You Gain Access to Cash that Pays for Things That You Need at a Competitive Interest Rate with Reasonable Terms:
+Getting a 2nd Mortgage Can Help You Gain Access to Cash that Pays for Useful Things

 - Remodel the home to increase value for resale